cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 Don't add public trackers to your cross-seed config (i.e. as a [torznab URL](options.md#torznab)).

-Public torrents on multiple trackers usually all have the same infoHash, which is different from private torrents.
-Because of this, `cross-seed` does not consider these torrents matches because it looks like you already have them.
+Public torrents will usually have the same infoHash across multiple trackers, which is not the case on private trackers.
+Because of this, `cross-seed` does not consider these torrents matches since it looks like you already have them.

 In theory, we could add the announce urls to the torrent already in your client, but public torrents make heavy use of